vertica/vertica-prometheus-exporter/README.md

 **Documentation and Examples** - We are supplying several documents beyond this README file to help users get the most out of the exporter.
 There are some example collector files that can be used to get started and then be built upon to suit your needs.
 There are also documents on docker builds, configuration, troubleshooting, and tips and techniques.

+**Open Source Contributors** - This project is open source and allows contributors.
+Users are encouraged to submit code for fixes and/or enhancements.
+Additionally users can contribute metrics collector files they've developed that they feel might benefit the Vertica community.
+Hopefully this will result in a growing collection of metrics that can be used by all to get the most value from the exporter.

 ## Usage